Parity Quantum Optimization: Encoding Constraints: Adiabatic condition

-We consider the minimum energy gap $\Delta_{\rm{min}}$ in the subspace of the conditioned ground state and the next higher conditioned state.
-This can be understood from the instantaneous spectrum of the subspace, which is spanned by all eigenstates of \eqref{eq:Ht} satisfying the side condition (colored lines in Fig.~\ref{fig6}).
-We denote the energies of the subspace of side-condition-satisfying eigenstates as $E^{c}_{i}(s)$, while the energies of the full instantaneous spectrum are $E_{i}$.
-The conditioned ground state energy and the first excited conditioned state energy are given by $E^{c}_{0}(s)$ and $E^{c}_{1}(s)$ respectively.
-To estimate the computation time $t_f$ for this annealing protocol we have to consider the minimum energy gap between $E^{c}_{0}(s)$ and $E^{c}_{1}(s)$, i.e. ${\Delta_{\rm{min}} = \min_{0\leq s \leq 1} E^{c}_{1}(s) - E^{c}_{0}(s)}$.
+We consider the minimum energy gap $\Delta_{\rm{min}}$ in the subspace of the conditioned states, i.e., the subspace which is spanned by all eigenstates of $H(s)$ [see Eq.~\eqref{eq:Ht}] satisfying the side condition (colored lines in Fig.~\ref{fig11}).
+We denote the energies of the subspace of side-condition-satisfying eigenstates as $E^{c}_{i}(s)$, while the energies of the full instantaneous spectrum are denoted as $E_{i}$.
+The conditioned ground state energy and the first excited conditioned state energies are given by $E^{c}_{0}(s)$ and $E^{c}_{1}(s)$, respectively.
+To estimate the computation time $t_f$ for this annealing protocol we have to consider the minimum energy gap between $E^{c}_{0}(s)$ and $E^{c}_{1}(s)$, i.e., ${\Delta_{\rm{min}} = \min_{0\leq s \leq 1} E^{c}_{1}(s) - E^{c}_{0}(s)}$.
 This differs slightly from the annealing protocols where the minimum energy gap ${g_{\rm{min}} = \min_{0\leq s \leq 1} E_{1}(s) - E_{0}(s)}$ of the full instantaneous energy spectrum limits the process velocity.
 Here, zero energy gaps in the instantaneous energy spectrum during the annealing process are necessary to allow adiabatic level crossings.

-By fine tuning the value of $\Gamma$ and therefore increasing the minimum gap $\Delta_{\rm{min}}$, one can reduce the annealing time $t_f$ required for adiabaticity.
-In Fig.~\ref{fig7} the same example as in Fig.~\ref{fig6} is given but for annealing processes with higher values for $\Gamma$.
-By increasing $\Gamma$ we are able to shift the final annealing time to lower values.
+This results in an adiabatic evolution inside the subspace of the conditioned states.
+By fine-tuning the value of $\Gamma$ one can increase the minimum gap $\Delta_{\rm{min}}$ and therefore reduce the annealing time $t_f$ required for adiabaticity.
+In Fig.~\ref{fig12} the same example as in Fig.~\ref{fig11} is given, but for annealing processes with higher values for $\Gamma$.
+By increasing $\Gamma$ we are able to shift the required final annealing time to lower values.

 One can try to minimize computation times, by optimizing the value of $\Gamma$.
 But this has to be done carefully.
-If $\Gamma$ becomes much larger (typically quadratically larger or more) compared to the energy scales of the system without $H_{\textrm{exchange}}$, it introduces a new energy scale.
-In practice this is critical with respect to the programmable interactions and can worsen error rates.
+If $\Gamma$ becomes much larger (typically quadratically larger or more) compared to the energy scales of the system without $H_{\textrm{exch.}}$, it introduces a new energy scale.
+In practice, this is critical with respect to the programmable interactions and can worsen error rates.
+We remark at this point that the choice of the initial state also affects the size of the minimum gap.